Dranixia/Lamphone/README.md

 ## Idea

-This is an attempt to recreate a device that reads lamp's vibrations and recreates original sound by UCU students as the part of Principles of Computer Organization course.
+This is an attempt to recreate a device that reads lamp's vibrations and recreates original sound by UCU students as the part of Principles of Computer Organization course, Year 2020.
 The original idea is presented on [this link](https://www.nassiben.com/lamphone).